 Since starting this blog, I've become more involved with the discussions of "snubs" that follow any year's Oscar nominations.
 It's fun to proclaim how our favorites were robbed and talk about the idiocy of the Academy.
 Even so, my enthusiasm for deriding the selections has waned.
 When thousands of voters are determining the choices, deciding who really was cheated is impossible.
 Therefore, I'm sticking with a positive approach for this latest Top 5 List.
 The choices often aren't my favorite performances or movies; in some cases, I haven't even seen them.
-Along with getting excited for movies I liked, it's also interesting to note the trends signified by a nomination.
+It's interesting to note the trends signified by a nomination.
 It's easy to dismiss the Oscars as self-indulgent silliness, but they still make an impact for artists' futures.
 Checking out these surprises is more exciting than the actual awards and makes them a rewarding annual tradition.

 5. Wes Anderson and Roman Coppola for Best Original Screenplay, Moonrise Kingdom